 This second-level Introduction to Meisner Technique course continues the lessons of the Repetition Exercise of authentic responsiveness and behavioral flexibility by introducing a new element into the repetition: the Independent Activity.
-This facet of the technique allows students to expand their ability to concentrate while staying in contact with their partner, continuing to build on skills of truth, authenticity, and connection.
+This facet of the technique allows actors to expand their ability to concentrate while staying in contact with their partner, continuing to build on skills of truth, authenticity, and connection.

 The Independent Activity is a skill that requires difficulty, utter focus, a high standard of completion, and intense motivation stemming from the dramatic imagination.
-Students will be challenged to creatively find activities that meet these standards and integrate them into the repetition to heighten concentration, intensify motivation, raise stakes, and learn how to really, really want something.
+Actors will be challenged to creatively find activities that meet these standards and integrate them into the repetition to heighten concentration, intensify motivation, raise stakes, and learn how to really, really want something.

 Allison Asher Instructor